 P.S.
 I had to redo this part twice.
 The boards were slightly warped which did not help… note the tiny bracket crammed in the crate?
 It’s helping hold the boards straighter. 🙂

-Wouldn’t this be cool in a laundry room?
+Wouldn’t this also be cool to hang clothes in a laundry room?
 Yikes… I may have to make another.

 A little chunk of wood already signed up from THIS junk bulletin board project, was screwed into place.
 Perfect fit!